11 Poses to Spice Up Your Yoga Routine

 Pose Type: Backbend

-1. Come to a kneeling position with your pelvis tacked over your knees, taking a Yoga Pad under your knees for extra support.
+1. Come to a kneeling position with your pelvis stacked over your knees, using a Yoga Pad for support, if needed.

 2. Tuck your toes under to lift your heels.

-3. Keeping your pelvis over your knees, begin to puff up your chest to bring your spine into extension.
+3. Keeping your pelvis over your knees, puff up your chest to bring your spine into extension.

-4. Bring your hands to your sacrum and then onto your heels if that position is accessible to you.
+4. Place your hands on your sacrum, then onto your heels if accessible.

 Firefly Pose (Tittibhasana)